rohgoyal/getting-started/bluemix/manage-soap-api/README.md

 [Prerequisites](https://github.com/ibm-apiconnect/getting-started/blob/master/bluemix/0-prereq/README.md)

 Before you begin, copy the WSDL file located at https://github.com/ibm-apiconnect/getting-started/blob/master/bluemix/manage-soap-api/files/weatherprovider.wsdl to your local filesystem.
+Note that you can click **Raw** and then save the resulting page as a file.

 ---
 ### Objective